 Citrus bud mites are tiny, cigar-shaped pests, typically creamy white or translucent in color.
 Like most mites, citrus bud mites have four legs near the mouth.
 They usually hide in safe places, such as under bud scales, where they overwinter.

-Uncontrolled citrus bud mite damage may include deformed stems, leaves, flowers and buds; and leaf, flower or bud galls.
+Uncontrolled citrus bud mite damage may include deformed stems, leaves, flowers, and buds, and leaf, flower, or bud galls.
 The pests often feed inside the buds, resulting in malformed, stunted fruit.
-Although the mites attack all types of citrus, they are especially problematic in lemons.
+Although the mites attack all types of citruses, they are especially problematic in lemons.

 How to Treat Mites on Citrus Trees